Tuesday, June 7, 2011

 Retrieving Dilemma, 18x24

 Still painting the retriever, and she has a real dilemma here.
 Should she keep the wonderful stick, or drop it for that great lime green tennis ball?
 Tough choice.
 This particular dog will try to put both in her mouth and will likely succeed.
 She has a great heart.
 I hope I have captured just a hint of the brief moment of her indecision.
-If you have interest in purchasing this or other work, please do contact me.
-Thanks for looking at my work.
+SOLD

 Tuesday, December 7, 2010